whispersofhalo/TermuxDesktop/README.md

 ## ⬇️ Download scripts easily: <a name=easy-download></a>

 > [!NOTE]
-> By default this script works with the user "droidmaster".
-If you create a user with a different name in proot-distro, please change where it says "droidmaster" inside the scripts.
+> By default this script works with the user "whispersofhalo".
+If you create a user with a different name in proot-distro, please change where it says "whispersofhalo" inside the scripts.

 * startgnome_debian.sh
 ```